-Kidding aside, I’m about to suggest that you use different colored cloths for different areas and different tasks, but despite what I said above my motivation isn’t really to get you to buy something you don’t need.
-Our pricing is quantity based, but you can combine colors to get to a price break.
-So, it makes no difference to us if you buy 5 each of 5 different colors for 25 total cloths or 25 of one color.
-It’s the same price.
-So, now that we all understand there’s really no financial motivation for selling different colors hopefully we can put that salt back in the shaker and you’ll continue reading with an open mid.
+Kidding aside, I’m about to suggest that you use different colored cloths for different areas and different tasks, but despite what I said above my motivation isn’t really to get you to buy more microfiber than you actually need.
+In fact we offer microfiber towels and mop pads in color-coded cleaning packs (scroll to the bottom for examples), so you don't have to buy excessive amounts.
+So, now that we all understand there’s really no financial motivation for selling different colors hopefully we can put that salt back in the shaker and you’ll continue reading with an open mind.

 WHY COLOR CODE?

 Color coding is an easy way to prevent transferring bacteria from one area to another.
 This is known as cross contamination, and even professional cleaners take careful steps in order to prevent cross contamination.
 Cross contamination causes infections.
 Preventing cross contamination is a big part of commercial cleaning (in fact, I just wrote an article on the subject for Cleaning and Maintenance Management Magazine).
 It’s also an important part of cleaning in hospitals and it should be important in your home.
 Think about it, you probably wouldn’t use a cleaning cloth on a toilet and then go use it to wipe down your kitchen counters, at least not on purpose.
 But how can you be sure that you’re not doing that?
 Mistakes happen, color coding can prevent that.